-beneficiary following the death of the beneficiary must be keenly aware of the "sole benefit" rule in making distributions.
-There is more room for error in making distributions from a self settled or first party trust than in a third party trust that does not require a Medicaid payback.
-If a trustee of a first party or self settled trust does not abide by the sole benefit rule, he or she could be personally liable to the state for funds improperly distributed.
+The trustee of a first party or self settled special needs trust containing a requirement to reimburse Medicaid for the cost of any Medicaid funded services received by the beneficiary following the death of the beneficiary must be keenly aware of the 'sole benefit' rule in making distributions.
+There is more room for error in making distributions from a self settled, first party trust than in a third party trust which does not require a Medicaid payback.
+If a trustee of a self settled trust does not abide by the 'sole benefit' rule, he or she could be personally liable to the state for funds improperly distributed.

-When the beneficiary dies and Medicaid seeks to be paid back, the trustee may have personal liability to reimburse the state Medicaid agency if he or she cannot account for how the funds were distributed.
+When the beneficiary dies and Medicaid seeks to be paid back, the trustee may have personal liability to reimburse Medicaid if he or she cannot account for how the funds were distributed.
 In addition, the trustee must be able to provide documentation that all distributions were for the "sole" benefit of the beneficiary.
-As this is a much stricter requirement than needed for a third party SNT or a typical discretionary support trust, the trustee needs to be aware of the need for detailed record keeping.
+As this is a much stricter requirement than needed for third party special needs trust or a typical discretionary support trust, the trustee needs to be aware of the need for detailed record keeping.

-With a special needs trust, the trustee must also make him- or herself aware of all the government benefits the beneficiary is receiving and how distributions from a special needs trust may result in a reduction or loss in benefits.
-The trustee must make him- or herself aware of the impact distributions may have on critically needed benefits such as Section 8, Medicaid or SSI.
+With a special needs trust, the trustee must also make him/herself aware of all the government benefits the beneficiary is receiving and how distributions from a special needs trust may result in a reduction or loss in benefits.
+The trustee must make him/herself aware of the impact distributions may have on critically needed benefits such as Section 8, Medicaid or SSI.